Home Riggs Popham: Early voyages

 During this time he took several surveys and rendered some services to the British East India Company, which were officially acknowledged.
 In 1793, however, his ship was seized, partly on the grounds that he was carrying contraband, and partly because he was infringing the East India Company's monopoly.
 The value of his loss was put at £70,000, and he was entangled in litigation.
 In 1805 he obtained compensation to the amount of £25,000.
-The case was a hard one, for he was undoubtedly sailing with the knowledge of officials in India.
+The case was a hard one, for he was undoubtedly sailing with the knowledge of officials in British India.

 Service in the wars with France

 While this dispute was going on Popham had resumed his career as a naval officer.
 He served with the army under the Duke of York in Flanders as "superintendent of Inland Navigation" and won his confidence.
 The protection of the duke was exercised with so much effect that Popham was promoted commander in 1794 and post captain in 1795.
 He was then engaged for several years in co-operating in a naval capacity with the troops of Great Britain and her allies.

 His bills for the repair of his ship at Calcutta were the excuse for an attack on him and for charging him with the amount.
 It was just the time of the general reform of the dockyards, and there was much suspicion in the air.
 It was also the case that Lord St. Vincent did not like Popham, and that Benjamin Tucker (1762–1829), secretary to the admiralty, who had been the admiral's secretary, was his creature and sycophant.
 However, Popham was not the man to be snuffed out without an effort.
 He brought his case before Parliament, and was able to prove that there had been, if not deliberate dishonesty, at least the very grossest carelessness on the part of his assailants.